tanaynistala/geo-guide/_country-guides/BEL.md

 # License Plates

 As a member of the EU, Belgium's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `B`.
-Plates are white with red text and red borders: <LicensePlate style="eu" code="B" format="AB 12 CD" borderColor="red" textColor="red" />.
+Plates are white with red text and red borders: <LicensePlate style="eu" code="B" format="AB 12 CD" border="red" text="red" />.

 ---